Applied Behavior Analysis, M.S.

 Fieldwork and Research Opportunities

 SLU’s applied behavior analysis program offers students a practice-integrated education.
 Students are transformed into knowledgeable and ethical scientist-practitioners prepared for a range of clinical and management careers across the health, education, and social services sectors.
-Those seeing BCBA® certification through SLU’s practicum must complete a total of 1,500 hours of ABA field practicum across five semesters under the supervision of a Board Certified Behavior Analyst® (BCBA®).
-SLU’s pracitca experience is designed to ensure students master all areas of the BCBA® content list in their first three semesters, expand their research skills in their fourth semester and address a social justice topic in their final semester.
-The diversity within our practica experiences ensures students are well equipped to practice as independent professionals.
+Those seeking BCBA® certification through SLU’s practicum must complete a total of 1,500 hours of ABA field practicum across five semesters under the supervision of a Board-Certified Behavior Analyst® (BCBA®).
+SLU’s practicum experience is designed to ensure students master all areas of the BCBA® content list in their first three semesters, expand their research skills in their fourth semester and address a social justice topic in their final semester.
+The diversity within our practica ensures students are well-equipped to practice as independent professionals.

 Field Education Policy and Procedures Manual